Comic books Humor Humour Review of Humor Review of new book

 What the almighty hatstand is THAT??

 The Fates spared me the entire roster of dysfunctions.
-I can still manage words in a couple of languages.
-I seem to be able to understand images and sounds.
 Nevertheless, I am a complete doofus about Physics.
 Therefore, why would I, Little Miss Stubbornly Confused, read an entire book of cartoons about Science in general and Physics in particular?

 “Humor works as a complex psychological and social response, but is primarily explained by the benign violation theory, which posits that something is funny when it is perceived as both wrong or a violation of social norms and, simultaneously, harmless or safe.”